 Here’s what it looked like inside the car:

-I drove *very* carefully back to the Upper West Side.
-Then I dropped off David with the wood at my mom’s building, returned the car to the garage, and grabbed us some lunch.
-When I finally made it back to the building, I was surprised to see that David had moved all the barrels out of the locker:
+I drove *very* carefully to the storage space.
+Then I dropped off David with the wood, returned the car to the garage, and grabbed us some lunch.
+When I finally made it back, I was surprised to see that David had moved all the barrels out of the locker: